tongueroo/lono-cfn/README.md

 Wrapper cfn tool to quickly create CloudFormation stacks from lono templates and params files.

+This project is a WiP as only the create command is available right now.

 ```bash
 $ bundle exec lono-cfn create my-stack-$(date +%s) --template my-template --params my-params
 ```